George Springer

 George Chelston Springer III (born September 19, 1989) is an American professional baseball outfielder and designated hitter for the Toronto Blue Jays of Major League Baseball (MLB).
 He played for the Houston Astros from 2014 to 2020.
 Springer has played primarily in right field and also spent significant time in center field.
-A native of New Britain, Connecticut, Springer is of Puerto Rican and Panamanian descent.

 Springer played college baseball at the University of Connecticut, where he was named Big East Conference Baseball Player of the Year and a First Team All-American.
 The Astros selected Springer in the first round of the 2011 MLB draft.
 He made his MLB debut in 2014.
 In 2017, Springer became an MLB All-Star, Silver Slugger Award winner, and World Series champion.
 He was also named the 2017 World Series Most Valuable Player (MVP), hitting a record-tying five home runs, as the Astros defeated the Los Angeles Dodgers in seven games.
 He was again an All-Star in 2018, 2019, and 2022.
 Springer signed with the Blue Jays as a free agent before the 2021 season.